List of Utensils, Cooking Tools, and Items for the Indian Kitchen (and beyond)

 Pizza wheel

-~ not exactly an essential or basic for indian cooking, but good for baking and cutting bread dough
+~ not exactly an essential or basic for indian cooking, but good for cutting dough

 Knives (utility, bread, paring, etc), peeler, scraper, scissor (kitchen shears), chopping board, chopping mat, etc